openshift/enhancements/enhancements/ingress/route-secret-injection-for-external-certificate-management.md

 certificate management solutions like cert-manager with the certificate reference field described under [API Extensions](#api-extensions).

-- The end user must have generated the serving certificate generated as a prerequisite using third-party systems like cert-manager.
+- The end user must have generated the serving certificate as a prerequisite using third-party systems like cert-manager.
 - In cert-manager's case, the [Certificate](https://cert-manager.io/docs/usage/certificate/#creating-certificate-resources)
   CR must be created in the same namespace where the Route is going to be created.